Juveniles and Miranda Rights

 A police officer should make the reading of Miranda Rights clear and in a language that the juvenile understands.
 If the juvenile uses his right to remain silent, any coercion should be stopped immediately, and if a request of an attorney has been made, it should be arranged accordingly.

-Before any instances of interrogation, the arresting officer should fully and orally read the Miranda Rights to a juvenile and he should be sensitive to a juvenile’s mental state because they shouldn’t be treated as small adults, rather as what they are: children and adolescents.
-The power of authority or scare tactics shouldn’t be used to make juveniles confess out of their wills.
+Before any instances of interrogation, the arresting officer should fully and orally read the Miranda Rights to a juvenile.
+He should also be sensitive to a juvenile’s mental state because they should not be treated as small adults, but as what they are: children and adolescents.
+The power of authority or scare tactics should not be used to make juveniles confess out of their wills.

-If you, or someone you know, are entangled on a juvenile case in Las Vegas, don’t hesitate to seek the aid of Las Vegas criminal defense lawyer Ross Goodman who’ll surely help you understand more than just your Miranda Rights!
+If you, or someone you know, are entangled on a juvenile case in Las Vegas, do not hesitate to seek the aid of Las Vegas criminal defense lawyer Ross Goodman.
+He will surely help you understand more than just your Miranda Rights!